The Garlicks Is Cookin'

 So yeah, I'm putting up this post kind-of late, but that's no reflection on my enthusiasm; I also figured, maybe wrongly, that promoting the project towards the end rather than towards the beginning might be better.
 Anyway...

 The Garlicks is the tale of young Pandora Garlick and her family.
 Pan's mom is a human who runs a butcher shop.
 Pan's dad is a vampire barista.
 Pan's baby sister, Ham, turns into a fishbat — that's right: a fishbat — while Pan can't turn into anything at all.
 But she can and does make comics inspired by her crazy life.

 The Garlicks apparently had an earlier campaign through Kickstarter that generated some controversy within the larger context of crowdfunding and comics.
-I don't know much about that; as I've said here before, for the past decade or so I've been sadly but necessarily outside the comics industry and ignorant of much about Internetting too.
+I don't know much about that; as I've said here before, the last decade or so found me sadly but necessarily outside the comics industry and ignorant of much about today's scene in cyberspace too.
 What I do know is that Lea is a talented lady and has plenty of people in her corner hoping to read a copy of The Garlicks Book One of However Many She Wants to Make.
-She's not attempting to live off donations while daydreaming up nifty ideas but rather actively working on this project and planning to use the Indiegogo funds to publish it in an affordable format.
-You're paying a premium for the pride and pleasure of getting it into the hands of more people.
-Unlike with Kickstarter, Indiegogo campaigns provide the option of all monies going immediately to the project creator regardless of whether the target amount is met.
-The Kickstarter model makes a lot of sense in many cases, but I have no qualms about chipping in what I could for this.
+I have no qualms about pledging what I could for this.

-Images © 2012 and The Garlicks TM Lea Hernandez.
+The Garlicks images © 2012 and characters TM Lea Hernandez.